 Unlike some cities, White River isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in White River are a mix of both white- and blue-collar jobs.
 Overall, White River is a city of service providers, professionals, and construction workers and builders.
-There are especially a lot of people living in White River who work in healthcare (14.29%), maintenance occupations (12.82%), and sales jobs (9.89%).
+There are especially a lot of people living in White River who work in maintenance occupations (16.07%), healthcare (15.00%), and teaching (12.50%).

-The percentage of people in White River with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.46% of people over 25 have a bachelor's degree or advanced degree.
+The percentage of adults in White River who are college-educated is close to the national average for all communities of 21.84%: 18.25% of the adults in White River have a bachelor's degree or advanced degree.

 The most common language spoken in White River is English.
 Other important languages spoken here include Native American languages and German/Yiddish.